Violent Hazing Attorneys

 Hazing Lawyers Fighting for the Injured & Traumatized

-At its darkest, hazing rituals allow senior fraternity members, varsity players, or higher-ranked officers to inflict physical harm onto their juniors or pledges.
-If we expand violence to include the threat of physical harm, then virtually all hazing is violent.
+At its darkest, hazing rituals allow senior fraternity members, varsity players, or higher-ranked officers to inflict physical harm.
+If we that include the threat of physical harm, virtually all hazing is violent.
 Violence includes forced consumption of alcohol or drugs, beating or paddling initiates, subjecting new or prospective members to public nudity, demanding the performance of illegal or dangerous acts, or demanding anything that would compromise a person's dignity.

 Violent hazing often holds the potential for sexual assault.
 Last year, a football team in a small town in Texas was found to have been forcibly committing sexual acts (using instruments) against new varsity players in a sick, ritualized form of sex abuse.
 Many of these victims didn't come forward to corroborate the accounts, but witnesses did report that the assault had been occurring.
 Thirteen students were arrested for the sexual assault of nine players from 2015 to 2017.

 The Importance of Civil Hazing Litigation